kvarak/dnd/docs/_Classes/warlock.md

  **Ephemeral**.
 The Cowl disappears if you use this feature again, if you dismiss the cowl (no action required), or if you die.

-In addition, you gain prociency with the Stealth and Slight of Hand skills.
-While wearing your Cowl, you may choose to use your Intelligence modifier in place of Dexterity when you make a Stealth or Sleight of Hand check.
+In addition, while wearing your Cowl, you may choose to use your Intelligence modifier in place of Dexterity when you make a Stealth or Sleight of Hand check.

 ### Assimilate
 You can absorb the arcane properties of a magic cloak, cape, or robe into your pact cowl by performing a special, eldritch ritual.